Furious Angels

-Furious Angels is the debut and as of 2023, the only studio album by Australian music producer Rob Dougan.
+Furious Angels is the debut and as of 2025, the only studio album by Australian music producer Rob Dougan.
 It was released on 1 July 2002 in the United Kingdom and in July 2003 in the United States.
 It was nominated for the 2004 Grammy Award for Best Boxed or Special Limited Edition Package.

 Release

 Furious Angels was originally released as a single-disc album (14 tracks for its world edition, 15 for its home UK edition) dominated by vocal tracks.
 It was then rereleased as a two-disc album, disc one featuring all 15 songs and disc two featuring 10 instrumental versions of the vocal songs from the first disc, as well as two music videos; there's also been a special-edition set adding a booklet of lyrics and photographs.
-The album was written, produced and mainly financed by Rob Dougan himself, rather than a studio, with funds generally raised through the licensing of tracks from the album to film and television.
+The album was written, produced and mainly financed by Dougan himself, rather than a studio, with funds generally raised through the licensing of tracks from the album for film and television.

 A 2003 article in The Guardian noted: